Staying in Thailand’s vibrant capital

 - Romantic or quiet riverside stay: Chao Phraya River area – Scenic views, boat rides and calmer hotels.

-- Foodies & culture lovers: Chinatown (Yaowarat) – Bustling streets, amazing street food and affordable stays.
+- Foodies and culture lovers: Chinatown (Yaowarat) – Bustling streets, amazing street food and affordable stays.

 Bangkok is bursting with sights, flavours, and energy.
 Temples, street food, malls and markets are never far away.